acedrew/blueobserver-collector/README.md

 # Requirements
 I will try to compile the exact process of setting this up on a RPi running jessie-lite in the future.
 For now, see the system requirements in each of the packages in requirements.txt

+The following packages need to be installed on a raspbian jessie-lite system:

+    -   python3
+    -   python3-virtualenv
+    -   virtualenv
+    -   libglib2.0-dev
+    -   libpython3-dev
+    -   libbluetooth-dev
+    -   libboost-dev
+    -   libboost-thread
+    -   libboost-python-dev

 Right now the collector expects to find an http server listening on localhost:5000, you can customize that to your specification.
 I've included a template autossh unit file for systemd if you want to tunnel a remote server to the collector.